swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 Custom types will be allowed to declare an unsafe conformance to `ConvertibleFromBytes`.

 Types that do not fully use a byte, such as `Bool`, are disallowed.
-Undefined behaviour can result when an invalid bit pattern is loaded as such a value.
+Undefined behaviour can result when an invalid bit pattern is interpreted as such a value.

 ##### `ByteOrder`